elite594/csdp-project-2-/readme.txt

 # Decimal to Binary Converter

-This program converts a decimal number to its binary representation using a linked list implementation.
+This program converts a decimal number to a binary number

 ## Files